developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/switchscanner/index.md

 Introduced in DataWedge 6.5.

-Used to switch to a specific scanner at runtime, enabling selection of the optimal scanning device for the application, requirement or situation when the app is run. **Scanner must be available to the device at runtime**.
+Used to switch to a specific scanner at runtime, enabling selection of the optimal scanning device for the application, requirement or situation when an app is launched. **Scanner must be available to the device at runtime**.

 ### Function Prototype